andyw8/clean_reporter/README.md

 # clean_reporter

-This gem is an opionated reporter for minitest with the intention of reducing the visual clutter.
+This gem is an opinionated reporter for minitest with the intention of reducing visual clutter.

 By default minitest will show the test duration to 6 decimal places, along with statistics on the test run.